Austin Slater Preview, Player Props: Giants vs. Braves

-Austin Slater -- with a slugging percentage of .000 in his past 10 games (including zero home runs) -- will be in action for the San Francisco Giants versus the Atlanta Braves, with Max Fried on the mound, on August 20 at 1:35 PM ET.
+Austin Slater -- with an on-base percentage of .133 in his past 10 games, 187 points lower than his season-long percentage -- will be in action for the San Francisco Giants against the Atlanta Braves, with Max Fried on the hill, on August 26 at 4:05 PM ET.

-In his previous game he had a hitless showing (0-for-1) against the Braves.
+In his last appearance, he reached base in both of his plate appearances against the Phillies.

 Austin Slater Game Info & Props vs. the Braves